Board of Directors and Staff

 Boheler graduated from Cheyenne Central High School in 1972 and from the University of Wyoming in 1976.

-Angela Vaughn- Co-Chair
+Angela Vaughn, DHSc, MPH- Co-Chair

 Angela Vaughn is a Community Health Program Manager for the Wyoming Institute of Population Health.
 Her public health experience includes substance use prevention, harm reduction, opioid prescribing stewardship, stigma reduction, and sexual health.
-Angela obtained her Master’s in Public Health from Creighton University and is currently pursuing a Doctorate in Health Sciences.
+Angela obtained her Master’s in Public Health from Creighton University and a Doctorate in Health Sciences.

 Angela is passionate about creating equitable care environments in the health care setting and improving overall community health.
 She is currently the president of the Wyoming Public Health Association, and secretary of Ringside Sports.
 In her spare time, she is a certified USA Boxing coach, enjoys the outdoors, and spending quality time with family and friends.